 Mechwest’s ability to manage such a massive volume of drawings became increasingly challenging as the firm continued to grow.

 The company’s six employees in 2013 grew to 15 by 2016, when Zane Isaacs, Mechwest’s production manager, joined the firm.
 The past four years to date have been marked by turbocharged growth.
-An ownership change, as well as strong organic growth, has allowed Mechwest to expand to its current headcount of more than 150 employee.
+An ownership change, as well as strong organic growth, has allowed Mechwest to expand to its current headcount of more than 150 employees.

-Mechwest’s growth was also fueled in large part by pivoting to an Integrated Project Delivery (IPD) method of working, which involves working extremely collaboratively by improving efficiency and involvement of all participants through all phases of design, fabrication and construction.
+Mechwest’s growth was also fuelled in large part by pivoting to an Integrated Project Delivery (IPD) method of working, which involves working extremely collaboratively by improving efficiency and involvement of all participants through all phases of design, fabrication and construction.

 Still, it wasn’t until around 2017/2018 that the company’s growth, paired with its reliance on paper-based workflows, reached its breaking point.